 Figuring out what technology to research was an interesting challenge, and at times, quite frustrating because different goals were at odds with each other.
 For instance, I started researching spy technology, because China.
 But then my Deputy Head of State had more technology than she could use.
 When she did use it, she didn’t find that she gained any useful intelligence.
 So I abandoned that technology path in favor of military technology, which my Military Commander was increasingly interested in.
 But switching technology tracks might have been a less efficient way to win technology, which was a stated goal.

-At one point in the game, I was in the lead for technology because I got to role the dice for some technology bonus set up by the UN, but by the end of the game, after I switched from spy technology to military technology, I ultimately didn’t win.
+At one point in the game, I was in the lead for technology because I got to roll the dice for some technology bonus set up by the UN, but by the end of the game, after I switched from spy technology to military technology, I ultimately didn’t win.

 At first I was frustrated that it was unclear what any given technology was before I researched it, but as the game progressed, I came to enjoy the surprise of opening each new prize.